George Talbot, 6th Earl of Shrewsbury(circa 1522-1590), Custodian of Mary, Queen of Scots

 Sitter in 7 portraits

-As one of Elizabeth I's most trusted courtiers, Shrewsbury was made the gaoler of Mary, Queen of Scots in 1569; she remained his charge for fourteen years, most of which were spent at Sheffield Castle.
+One of the wealthiest men in England, and Lord Lieutenant of the counties of Yorkshire, Nottinghamshire and Derbyshire.
+As one of Elizabeth I's most trusted courtiers, Shrewsbury was made the custodian of Mary, Queen of Scots in 1569; she remained his charge for fourteen years, most of which were spent at Sheffield Castle.
 Acrimonious relations with his wife, the strong-willed 'Bess of Hardwick', led to rumours of an 'improper intimacy' between Shrewsbury and his prisoner.

 by Joseph Sympson (Simpson)

 line engraving, probably 18th century